Seahawks mailbag: Was the Greg Olsen signing a mistake? Can the defense continue its resurgence?

 @Ksea5 asked: “In hindsight was signing @gregolsen88 a bust?
 The @Seahawks are loaded at tight end — wouldn’t his $7 million salary have been better used on a pass rusher?”

-A: Olsen was placed on injured reserve Monday and is likely to miss the rest of the regular season after suffering a plantar fascia injury against the Cardinals, having made 23 receptions for 224 yards and one touchdown — in the opener against Atlanta — after signing a one-year deal worth up to $7 million with $5.5 million guaranteed.
+A: Olsen was placed on injured reserve Monday and is likely to miss the rest of the regular season after suffering a plantar-fascia foot injury against the Cardinals, having made 23 receptions for 224 yards and one touchdown — in the opener against Atlanta — after signing a one-year deal worth up to $7 million with $5.5 million guaranteed.

 That obviously won’t go down as one of the bargains of the offseason.